 MOD IAP/39A12/1

-RESOLUTION 64 (Rev. Hammamet, 2016)
+RESOLUTION 64 (Rev. Geneva, 2022)

-Internet protocol address allocation and facilitating the transition to and deployment of IPv6
+Internet protocol address allocation and promotion to facilitate the deployment of IPv6

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016;Geneva, 2022)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Geneva, 2022),

 recognizing

-a) Resolutions 101 (Rev. Busan, 2014), 102 (Rev. Busan, 2014) and 180 (Rev. Busan, 2014) of the Plenipotentiary Conference, and Resolution 63 (Rev. Dubai, 2014) of the World Telecommunication Development Conference;
+a) Resolutions 101 (Rev. Dubai, 2018), 102 (Rev. Dubai, 2018) and 180 (Rev. Dubai, 2018) of the Plenipotentiary Conference, and Resolution 63 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference;

-b) that the exhaustion of IPv4 addresses calls for acceleration of IPv4 to IPv6 migration, which becomes an important issue for Member States and Sector Members;
+b) that the exhaustion of IPv4 addresses calls for the acceleration of IPv6 deployment, which is an important issue for Member States and Sector Members;

 c) the result of the ITU IPv6 Group, which has carried out the work that was assigned to it;

-d) that future work on IPv6 human capacity building is to be continued and led by the Telecommunication Development Bureau (BDT), in collaboration with other relevant organizations, if required,
+d) that future work on IPv6 human capacity building is to be continued and led by the Telecommunication Development Bureau (BDT), in collaboration with other relevant organizations, if required;

-noting

-a) that Internet protocol (IP) addresses are fundamental resources that are essential for the future development of IP-based telecommunication/information and communication technology (ICT) networks and for the world economy;

-b) that many countries believe that there are historical imbalances related to IPv4 allocation;

-c) that large contiguous blocks of IPv4 addresses are becoming scarce and that it is urgent to promote migration to IPv6;

-d) the ongoing collaboration and coordination between ITU and relevant organizations on IPv6 capacity building in order to respond to the needs of Member States and Sector Members;

-e) the progress towards adoption of IPv6 that has been made over the last few years,
+e) that, in order to ensure the continuity of Internet growth and stability at the regional and global levels, it is necessary to promote and encourage the deployment of IPv6,

 considering

+a) the progress towards adoption of IPv6 that has been made over the last few years,

-a) that, among the relevant stakeholders in the Internet community, there is a need to continue discussions related to IPv6 deployment and disseminate information in this regard;
+b) that, among the relevant stakeholders in the Internet community, there is a need to continue discussions related to IPv6 deployment and disseminate information in this regard;

-b) that IPv6 deployment and migration is an important issue for Member States and Sector Members;
+c) that IPv6 deployment is an important issue for Member States and Sector Members;

-c) that many developing countries1 are still facing challenges in the IPv4 to IPv6 transition process, including due to the limited technical skills in this area;
+d) that many developing countries1 are still facing challenges in the IPv6 deployment process, including due to the limited technical skills in this area;

-d) that there are Member States with sufficient technical skills in IPv6 that are nevertheless encountering a delay in the IPv4 to IPv6 transition due to various reasons;

-e) that Member States have an important role to play in promoting the deployment of IPv6;

-f) that prompt deployment of IPv6 is increasingly urgent on account of the rapid rate of depletion of IPv4 addresses;

-g) that many developing countries want the Telecommunication Standardization Sector (ITU-T) to become a registry of IP addresses in order to give the developing countries the option of obtaining IP addresses directly from ITU, while other countries prefer to use the current system;

-h) that deployment of IPv6 facilitates Internet of things (IoT) solutions, which require a huge amount of IP addresses;

-i) that new communication infrastructure such as 4G/LTE and 5G networks will require IPv6 support for better communication,
+e) that in a robust deployment of new communication infrastructure such as 4G/LTE and 5G networks, where data traffic is essential, IPv6 serves as a mechanism to provide those networks required Internet connectivity;,

 resolves

-1 to instruct ITU-T Study Groups 2 and 3, each according to its mandate, to continue to study the allocation of IP addresses, and to monitor and evaluate the allocation of IPv4 addresses which may be still available, returned or unused, in the interests of the developing countries;

-2 to instruct Study Groups 2 and 3, each according to its mandate, to analyse statistics for the purpose of assessing the pace and geography of IPv6 address allocation and registration for interested members and, especially, developing countries, in collaboration with all relevant stakeholders;
+1 to instruct Study Groups 2 and 3, each according to its mandate, to analyse statistics for the purpose of assessing the pace of IPv6 address allocation and registration for interested members and, especially, developing countries, in collaboration with all relevant stakeholders;